MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we propose a new method MSIQ to more accurately estimate isoform expression levels in a biological condition of interest from multiple RNA-seq data.
+In this paper, we propose a new method\ww{,} MSIQ\ww{,} to more accurately estimate isoform expression levels \ww{associated with biological conditions of interest using} multiple RNA-seq data \ww{sets}.
 Accurate isoform quantification from RNA-seq data has long been a challenge because the existence of multiple isoforms makes it impossible to uniquely assign many reads and determine the reads' isoform origins.
-MSIQ tackles this challenge by utilizing data from multiple RNA-seq samples of the same biological condition, reasoning that aggregating more information can improve accuracy in isoform abundance estimation.
-Unlike previous work that treats all the samples equally, MSIQ identifies an informative group of samples that are most representative of the biological condition, and estimates isoform proportions of the informative group.
+MSIQ tackles this challenge by utilizing data from multiple RNA-seq samples \ww{derived from} the same biological condition\ww{; we reason} that aggregating more information can improve accuracy in isoform abundance estimation.
+Unlike previous work that treats all the samples equally, MSIQ identifies \ww{a} consistent group of samples that are most representative of the biological condition and estimates isoform proportions of the consistent group.

-Applications of MSIQ to both simulated and real data demonstrate that MSIQ gives more accurate isoform quantification than direct averaging or pooling methods given the existence of bad quality or mislabeled samples.
-These results suggest MSIQ's potential as a powerful and robust transcriptomic tool for isoform expression quantification.